JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Related Work

 \subsection{Image Decomposition}

-The intrinsic decomposition of images is a long-standing problem that emerged with the retinex and lightness theory \cite{Land:71,HORN1974277}.
-Using a purely diffuse model, early work computed shadow-free reflectance images of faces \cite{weiss2001deriving} using time-lapse sequences.
-User-assisted methods were the first to successfully tackle the problem for single natural images ~\cite{tappen2003intrinsic,bousseau:inria-00413588}.
-With the rise of deep learning a large body of work emerged using neural networks to predict intrinsic images \cite{Zhou_2015_ICCV,nestmeyer2017reflectanceFiltering,li2018cgintrinsics,BigTimeLi18,yu19inverserendernet,li2020inverse}.
-Recently, Liu et al. \cite{Liu_2020_CVPR} presented a method, sharing some ideas with our pipeline.
-They build priors independently for shading and reflectance using image collections and adversarial auto-encoders.
-Contrary to our approach, they use a fixed forward model and would require full retraining if a component such as specular were to be added.
+The intrinsic decomposition of images is a long-standing problem that emerged with the retinex and lightness theory~\citep{Land:71,HORN1974277}.
+Using a purely diffuse model, early work computed shadow-free reflectance images of faces~\citep{weiss2001deriving} using time-lapse sequences.
+User-assisted methods were the first to successfully tackle the problem for single natural images~\citep{tappen2003intrinsic,bousseau:inria-00413588}.
+With the rise of deep learning a large body of work emerged using neural networks to predict intrinsic images~\citep{Zhou_2015_ICCV,nestmeyer2017reflectanceFiltering,li2018cgintrinsics,BigTimeLi18,yu19inverserendernet,li2020inverse}. \Rthree{While feed-forward methods such as~\citep{dasSIGNet, dasPIENet, yu2021outdoor} bring improvements in terms of model architecture and loss functions, they are prone to cross-contamination since they use a single model for predicting multiple components.
+Recently, CRefNet~\citep{luo2023crefnet} proposed decoder-sharing transformer architecture for albedo prediction, but their model is limited to only a single component unlike our approach that can provide full decomposition of an image into 2 or 3 components.
+Similarly, S-Aware~\citep{Jin2022EstimatingRL} too is limited to predicting only the albedo. \cite{careagaIntrinsic} predicts albedo and shading using two stage networks, but requires dense pseudo ground truth for generalization to real images.} \cite{Liu_2020_CVPR} presented a method that shares some ideas with our pipeline: they build priors independently for shading and reflectance using image collections and adversarial auto-encoders. \Rthree{Contrary to our approach, all such feed-forward methods use a fixed forward model and would require full retraining if a component such as specular were to be added.
+One can refer to a recent review~\citep{Liu2024ARO} for a summary of the research in intrinsic decomposition.}